ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/android/latest/interfaces.md

 ### 3. requestAcknowledged
-This function will be called by wallet SDK when the core API request was successful which happens during the execution of workflows.
-At this stage the workflow is not completed but it shows that the main communication between the wallet SDK and OST Platform server is complete. <br>Once the workflow is complete the `app` will receive the details in `flowComplete` (described below) function.
+This function will be called by Wallet SDK when the core API request was successful which happens during the execution of workflows.
+At this stage the workflow is not completed but it shows that the main communication between the Wallet SDK and OST Platform server is complete. <br>Once the workflow is complete the `app` will receive the details in `flowComplete` (described below) function.

 ```
 void requestAcknowledged(OstWorkflowContext ostWorkflowContext, OstContextEntity ostContextEntity)